simonsteele/pn/pnwtl/doc/readme.txt

 24) Minor master scheme changes
 25) Allows you to set scheme properties for all languages in one place (global styles)
 26) Scheme changes: Hypertext->HTML, PHP added, PHP Script added
+27) Added $(ProjectGroupName) tools property
+28) Added Rename shortcut to project context menus (you can already rename using the two clicks convention)

 Bug Fixes:
 ----------